AntonNeld/drodbot/README.md

 On Linux, you may also be asked to install some system-wide dependencies the first time you run it.

-## Running it
+## Running DRODbot

-Open DROD, and enter the game proper (where you can control Beethro).
 From the root of the repo, run:

 ```sh
 pipenv run python src/drodbot.py
 ```

+Open DROD in a separate window.

+### Training the tile classification

+Before DRODbot can play any rooms (competently), it needs to learn how to interpret what it is seeing.
+Enter "Train classifier" mode in the DRODbot window, and:

+- Open the editor in DROD, and begin editing a new room (I have only tested the Foundation style, but in theory any style should work).
+- In the DRODbot window, click "Generate training data" and wait for it to finish.
+This will take a bit over 5 minutes.
+- Click "Load training data", "Traing model" and "Save model weights" in that order.
+Wait for the previous command to finish before starting the next.

 ## What it can do

-It can handle the following elements (in the "Foundation" room style):
+It can handle the following elements (in the same room style that was used when training):

 - Conquer tokens
 - Beethro